8 Eco-Dive Resorts in the Philippines: Sustainable Scuba Vacation

 Quo Vadis Dive Resort, Moalboal

-From the moment you arrive at Quo Vadis Dive Resort, you’re embraced by its laidback tropical vibe.
+From the moment you arrive at Quo Vadis Dive Resort, it’s hard not to be embraced by its laidback tropical vibe.
+This award-winning Philippines dive resort is widely considered the premier PADI five-star scuba destination in Moalboal.

 All of the rooms and suites are decorated in Batik fabrics and locally sourced wooden furnishings.
-At the same time, they don’t overlook modern conveniences like air-conditioning, safes and complimentary Wi-Fi.
+At the same time, they don’t overlook modern conveniences like air-conditioning, safes and complimentary Wi-Fi for those who want to stay connected.

-In the spacious dive centre, experienced PADI instructors provide thorough safety briefings before each underwater excursion.
-Novices can take introductory Discover Scuba courses while seasoned divers can experience the Sardine Run.
-Here, a swirling vortex of over seven million sardines perform a spectacular underwater ballet.
+When it comes to diving, novices can take introductory Discover Scuba courses (there’s a spacious classroom), while seasoned divers can experience the Sardine Run.
+This legendary wildlife encounter sees a swirling vortex of over seven million sardines perform a spectacular underwater ballet.

 Back on shore, you can recount the day’s adventures over fresh seafood at the Palapa Restaurant or unwind with an Asian-inspired massage at the beachfront spa.